Jide-Muritala/better-belt/src/pages/posts/post-1.md

 ---
-title: 'My First Blog Post'
+title: 'Should I Learn Python or Java?
+A Comprehensive Guide to Navigating the Crossroad'
-pubDate: 2022-07-01
+pubDate: 2024-02-23
 description: 'This is the first post of my new Astro blog.'
-author: 'Astro Learner'
+author: 'Jide Muritala'
 image:
     url: 'https://images.unsplash.com/photo-1568497632174-0082a20602c9'
     alt: 'crossroads in the forest'
-tags: ["astro", "blogging", "learning in public"]
+tags: ["Python", "Java", "programming"]
 ---
 # Should I Learn Python or Java?
 A Comprehensive Guide to Navigating the Crossroad